• Skip to primary navigation

 methi muthia

-Add besan, jowar and bajra flour to coriander, cumin powder, turmeric, salt, ginger-chilli paste, chilli powder and lemon juice and oil.
+Add wholewheat flour or atta with besan to coriander, cumin powder, turmeric, salt, ginger-chilli paste, chilli powder and lemon juice and oil.

 Bind with water.